Small set expansion hypothesis: History and partial results

-The small set expansion hypothesis was formulated, and connected to the unique games conjecture, by Prasad Raghavendra and David Steurer in 2010.
+The small set expansion hypothesis was formulated, and connected to the unique games conjecture, by Prasad Raghavendra and David Steurer in 2010, as part of a body of work for which they were given the 2018 Michael and Sheila Held Prize of the National Academy of Sciences.

 One approach to resolving the small set expansion hypothesis is to seek approximation algorithms for the edge expansion of small vertex sets that would be good enough to distinguish the two classes of graphs in the hypothesis.
 In this light, the best approximation known, for the edge expansion of subsets of at most $n/\log n$ vertices in a $d$-regular graph, has an approximation ratio of $O(\sqrt{\log n\log\log n})$.
 This is not strong enough to refute the hypothesis; doing so would require finding an algorithm with a bounded approximation ratio.